Hugoolivares01/Password-Generator/README.md

 # Password-Generator

 ## Description
+- Made this project so that i was able to create a application that could generate me a random code for a password
+- thought this project was done to make a password this could easy be used to generate other random list like putting together colors shapes and sizes
+- this has ingrained my previous knowledge of javascript from class but i also did learn new things like math.floors, math randoms ,parseint, and isNan
+- while i didnt use them while looking at other ways to do this project i learned about the different ways to use the ! in functions

 ## Installation
 1. To get this project you need to follow this link to open up find the repository for this specific project (https://github.com/Hugoolivares01/Password-Generator)